-Ship’s ABET accredited Computer Science Department offers a Bachelor of Science (BS) in Computer Science, with the option to concentrate in one of four areas, and a computer science minor.
-The Department also offers the Master of Science (MS) in Computer Science program.
+Ship’s Computer Science Department offers a Bachelor of Science (BS) in Computer Science, that is accredited by the CAC Accreditation Commission of ABET.
+The degree offers the option to concentrate in one of four areas. and The Department also offers a computer science minor and a Master of Science (MS) in Computer Science program.

 Career-driven concentration areas are bolstered by opportunities for student-faculty research projects and internships in software development and programming fields.

 Department of Computer, Electrical, and Software Engineering Programs